GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at $z\sim3-9$: Spectral modelling of outflow spectra

-This section contains the spectral modeling of the integrated spectrum of the outflows identified in our sample of star-forming systems, including the main emission lines identified in each case.
-When an emission line is better modeled with two kinematic components (see Sec.~\ref{sec:outflow_regions}) we show narrow (blue) and broad (red) components, otherwise we only show the one-component model (green).
+This section contains the spectral modelling of the integrated spectrum of the outflows identified in our sample of star-forming systems, including the main emission lines identified in each case.
+When an emission line is better modelled with two kinematic components (see Sect.~\ref{sec:outflow_regions}) we show narrow (blue) and broad (red) components, otherwise we only show the one-component model (green).
+The figures with the spectral modelling of each target are presented as supplementary material at \url{https://doi.org/10.5281/zenodo.18032864}.